(Please Note: This website can be translated into other languages by choosing a language from the drop-down menu above that says "Select Lanuage." )

-The written knowledge test will be offered in the following languages: English, Spanish, Portuguese, French, Italian and Polish.
-Mandarin will also be available shortly.
+The written knowledge test will be offered in the following languages: English, Spanish, Polish, French, Italian, Portuguese, Mandarin Chinese, Arabic

 DMV will not accept out-of-state transfers of Drive Only licenses at this time.
 More information will follow on out-of-state transfers of Drive Only licenses.